 Each presentation is 45 minutes long and includes two multicultural folktales.
-If you have a preference for a particular story please discuss it with your assembly coordinator.
-We are happy to honor requests whenever possible.
-Please use the activities on this page to prepare your students for the program.
+You may use the activities on this page to prepare your students for the program.
 The links for in depth study guides for each story are provided below.

 Dennis and Kimberly